 From the January 2017 issue of DRUM! | By John Payne | Photography by Robert Downs

-Observing master metal man Gene Hoglan do what he does, one is presented — after picking your jaw up from the floor — with a simple question: “Where did this awesome drumming beast come from?”
+Observing master metal man Gene Hoglan do what he does, one is presented—after picking their jaw up from the floor—with a simple question: “Where did this awesome drumming beast come from?”
 The versatile veteran drummer has made technically fearsome magic with so many essential metal bands, from his early Dark Angel years to genre-defining contributions with Fear Factory, Death, Strapping Young Lad, Meldrum, the virtual metal band Dethklok, and his current and longstanding run with Testament, whose brilliance blasts mightily on their just-out Brotherhood Of The Snake.